Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 ## Project Setup

-Setting up project is very simple in any Rust codebase.
+Setting up a project is very simple in any Rust codebase.
 We just need to run: <br /> `cargo new {{project_name}}`

 We will be needing some essential modules as our project